Barker's of Geraldine: Environmental issues

-In 2017 and 2018 Barker's was determined to be non-compliant with their wastewater resource consent, as they were discharging more than the permitted daily limit of 200 m3 of water to the storage pond by their factory.
-They applied to Environment Canterbury for a waiver and consent variation, which was granted in 2019.
+In 2017 and 2018 Barker's was found to be non-compliant with their wastewater resource consent, as they were discharging more than the permitted daily limit of 200 m3 of water to the storage pond by their factory.
+They applied to Environment Canterbury (ECan) for a waiver and consent variation, which was granted in 2019.
 Barker's utilises a 12000 m3 wastewater storage pond, with the stored water then discharged across a patch of terraced land above the Hae Hae Te Moana River near their factory.
 According to their consent, the wastewater contains "fruit and vegetable pulp, juice spillage, and wash-down water from cleaning."

 In July 2025 it was revealed that Barker's was again under investigation by Environment Canterbury for improperly discharging wastewater after a complaint was made by a local resident.
+In December it was revealed that the company had been discharging water by irrigating a nearby field, as well as a neighbouring reserve managed by the Department of Conservation (DOC).
+The discharged water included corrosive caustic soda, intended to moderate the pH, but which had contaminated the reserve land and killed grass on the neighbouring field.
+There had been 15 complaints made about their operation between 2019 and 2024.
+Complainants described the discharge as having a "rotten cheesy chunder" smell.
+A member of Barker's staff was also fined for ignoring abatement notices from ECan.
+Barker's had responded to the issues by trucking wastewater off-site for treatment.
+They claimed that they had done nothing wrong, and alleged that the government agencies had not engaged with them meaningfully to resolve the issues.